Chapter 3: Help with mobility and movement

 - Put your arms around their back, enclosing their arms.

-- Count to three and stand up with the person and be sure to use your legs, not your back.
+- Count to three and stand up with the person.
+Be sure to use your legs, not your back.

 - Wait a few seconds to make sure the person is not dizzy.
 Turn together and pivot until their back is facing the chair where they will be sitting.

-- Shuffle backwards until they can feel the chair.
-Encourage them to place their hands on the arms of the chair.
-Then lower together until the patient is sitting in the chair.
+- Shuffle toward the chair until the person can feel the chair.
+Ask them to place their hands on the arms of the chair.
+Then lower together until the person is sitting in the chair.

 *The technique for getting the person who is ill back into bed is the exact reverse of this.